 Most commonly, veterinarians will prescribe Trilostane capsules that you can give your dog by mouth.
 Vetoryl (brand name Trilostane) comes in different size capsules including 5 mg, 10 mg, 30 mg, 60 mg, and 120 mg.
 Your vet will select the capsule size that is right for your dog’s weight and symptoms.

-Also, veterinarians may suggest Trilostane in compounded form.
-This means that a pharmacy takes the original form of the drug and makes it into a different form.
+Veterinarians may alternatively suggest Trilostane in compounded form.
+This means that a pharmacy makes the drug into a different form or dosage.
 In this case, the pharmacy would make it into a tablet or liquid, which the dog would take by mouth.
 Having a liquid option can be helpful for dogs who don’t take pills well.

 (As a side note, if you are struggling to get pills into your pup, check out my article on what to do if your dog won’t take pills.)